Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 let's instead use `gcc` to link everything.
 It will already take care of linking all system libraries.

 The std also needs some extra static libraries.
-To get them you can pass `--print=native-static-libs` to the rustc invocation:
+To get a list of them you can pass `--print=native-static-libs` to the rustc invocation:

 ```shell
 $ rustc --crate-type=staticlib write.rs --print=native-static-libs